top of page

 It was rumored that the floundering Whitney couple, desperate, actually tried to get mafia financing at one point to cover the looming hefty balance.
 In any event, they finally snagged a last-minute investment loan from San Francisco entrepreneur John Foggy.

-With the Whitneys using the place for collateral, Foggy no doubt sensed a potential business opportunity if they defaulted, and it must've seemed probable that they would.
+With the Whitneys using the place for collateral, Foggy no doubt sensed a potential business opportunity if they defaulted, and it might've seemed very likely that they would.

-In less than two years, during which time the over-their-heads couple -- reportedly a bit whacked-out -- let the place go to wrack and ruin, they finally gave up their misguided efforts, throwing in towel, and the place went into foreclosure for taxes owed.
+In less than two years, during which time the over-their-heads couple -- reportedly a bit whacked-out -- let the place go to wrack and ruin, they indeed gave up their misguided efforts, threw in towel, and the place went into foreclosure for taxes owed.

-Foggy then promptly snapped up the property at a county auction for the $20,000 back-taxes, interest, and penalties due.
+Foggy then promptly snapped up the property at a county auction for the $20,000 back-taxes, interest, and penalties owed.
 He was basically buying the place from himself, obviously not about to lose his investment.
-He thus became the place's 'absentee steward' for the next 34 years, until early 2016.
-Hereby put to rest are the persistent rural legends how he cunningly picked the place up for a song in a county courthouse steps auction, or won it in a high-stakes poker game -- unless perhaps one considers the original speculative investment a poker hand of sorts and, as it turned out, an incredibly long one.
+He thus became the place's first 'absentee steward' for the next 34 years until selling in early 2016.
+Hereby put to rest are persistent rural legends of how he'd cunningly picked the place up for a song in a county courthouse steps auction, or won it in a high-stakes poker game -- unless perhaps one considers the original speculative investment a poker hand of sorts and, as it turned out, an incredibly long one.
 (More on Foggy and his long absentee reign later.)

 Now, what about the man who started it all?